Doraemon (1973 TV series)

 Doraemon (ドラえもん, Doraemon) is a Japanese anime television series based on Fujiko F. Fujio's manga of the same name and is the first adaptation in the media franchise.
 The series, produced by Nippon TeleMovie Productions, originally aired in Japan on NNS from April 1 to September 30, 1973.

 Premise

-Doraemon follows the title character, a cat-like robot, who travels from the future to take care for a young child called Nobita and guide him in the right route for the near future.
+Doraemon follows the title character, a cat-like robot, who travels from the future to take care of a young child named Nobita and guide him on the right path for his future.